-So much at stake for New York families
+So much at stake for New York families and businesses

 - Extreme and dangerous burdens placed on an already unreliable electric grid.
 Firstly, the CLCPA will transition every car, truck, home and building onto the grid before we have the means to support the demand properly.
 Then, the grid itself will transition to new, untested power sources.
 Learn more here.

 - Wealthy residents have the means to pay new taxes and cover pricy system conversions.
 They can afford back up power sources in case of blackouts.
 Some lower-income households may receive subsidies for updates.
 But a considerable number of working and middle-class families will have to shoulder the cost of this law.

 While the law purports to be focused on the interests of everyday families, the reality is less reassuring.
 Wealthy residents have the means to pay new taxes and cover pricy system conversions.
 Some lower-income households may receive subsidies for updates.
 But a considerable number of working and middle-class families will have to shoulder the cost of this law.

 Critical Benchmarks based on the CLCPA law and CAC plan

 - Heating systems in all new home and business construction will be limited to full-electric heat pumps.
 Heating oil, Natural gas or propane systems will be banned for new construction.